Two-photon production of $f_0$ and $a_0$ resonances as hadronic molecules composed of two vector mesons: Formalism

 where $m_1,\,m_2$ are the masses of the two component particles $V_1,\,V_2$, and $\epsilon$ is the binding energy.
 With this formula we can obtain $g_{a_0(1450)\rho\ome}$, $g_{a_0(1710)K^*\bar K^*}$, $g_{a_0(1710)\rho\phi}$, $g_{f_0(1500)\rho\rho}$ and $g_{f_0(1710)K^*\bar K^*}$.
 Note that $g_{f_0(1500)\rho\rho}$ gives the coupling constant of $f_0(1500)$ to both $\rho^0\rho^0$ and $\rho^+\rho^-$.
 Specifically, we have $g_{f_0(1500)\rho^0\rho^0} = \frac{1}{\sqrt2}g_{f_0(1500)\rho^+\rho^-}=\frac{1}{\sqrt{3}}g_{f_0(1500)\rho\rho}$.

-Generally, we can determine the coupling constants through data fitting, provided that the corresponding partial decay widths are accessible.
+The other coupling constants are deduced from the relavent partial decay widths.
 For two-body decays, this determination can be performed using the following formula~\cite{PDG}:

 For our calculations, the partial widths of $f_0(1500)$ are based on the RPP recommended values or average values~\cite{PDG}, whereas the partial widths of $f_0(1710)$ are derived using the unitary coupled channel approach, as predicted in ~\cite{Wang:2021jub}.
-Similarly, the partial widths for $a_0(1450)$ and $a_0(1710)$, given by the same approach, are sourced from ~\cite{Wang:2021jub} and ~\cite{Wang:2022pin} respectively.
+Similarly, the partial widths for $a_0(1450)$ and $a_0(1710)$, given by the same approach, are taken from ~\cite{Wang:2021jub} and ~\cite{Wang:2022pin}, respectively.
+All the necessary partial widths and the coupling constants obtained using this method are listed in Table I and Table II.

 Additionally, it is worth mentioning that the mass and total width of the resonances $f_0(1500)$, $f_0(1710)$, $a_0(1450)$, and $a_0(1710)$, used for cross section calculations in \sref{sec:Results}, are presented in Table~\ref{MassAndWidth}.
-The data for $f_0(1500)$ and $f_0(1710)$ come from the RPP~\cite{PDG}, while the data for $a_0(1450)$ and $a_0(1710)$ are sourced from ~\cite{Wang:2022pin}.
+The data for $f_0(1500)$ and $f_0(1710)$ come from the RPP~\cite{PDG}, while the data for $a_0(1450)$ and $a_0(1710)$ are taken from ~\cite{Wang:2022pin}.